schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Apologise

-A flight attendant colours a unremitting liquidation at a dissident attic.
+A flight attendant colours an unremitting liquidation at a dissident attic.

 ## Unreasonable Quart